 Reading a step-by-step tutorial isn’t going to be very useful, because you can’t imagine it in your head until you know what it looks like.
 The method I’ve found to work best is actually quite simple.

 - Go on YouTube and look up videos so you can actually see what’s going on.
 Search terms like ‘how to back up RV‘ and ‘how to hitch a trailer‘ both turn up several good videos demonstrating the process on a variety of RV and trailer types.
-I even filmed a playlist myself my very first weekend as a full-timer on how to hitch up an dump the tanks, and you can find that footage here.
+I have a video on YouTube demonstrating how to hitch up and dump tanks on a Casita and you can find that here.

 - Once you pick your RV up, practice!
 The more often you do it the easier it gets.
 Before your first trip, take your rig to a large empty lot and spend an hour or two backing it up, and unhitch and hitch it a couple times.
 Go through the motions of connecting the waste hose and opening the tank valves.
 Refer back to YouTube videos if you need to.
 Don’t worry about looking or feeling silly, this effort will pay off when you arrive at your first real camp and actually get to enjoy it because you’re not panicking about never having done it before.